-The university welcomes more than 30,000 students in seven locations in Brussels and Wallonia.
+The university welcomes 31,000 students in seven locations in Brussels and Wallonia.
 Its main campus is in the pedestrianised city of Louvain-la-Neuve.
 Our university offers courses in all disciplines, from bachelor’s degree to doctoral degree level, as well as many lifelong learning programmes.
-It is also a pioneer in the creation of massive open online courses (MOOCs), and the first French-speaking university in Europe to offer online courses on the edX platform (16 courses available in 2016).
+It is also a pioneer in the creation of massive open online courses (MOOCs), and the first French-speaking university in Europe to offer online courses on the edX platform (28 courses available in 2019).

 Education and research

 With a Nobel Prize, 21 Prix Francqui (the ‘Belgian Nobel’) and many other honours, UCLouvain offers an education fuelled by solid research.
 The university’s drive to innovate is clear: €257,1 million in annual research investment, 292 projects funded by European framework programmes (as of 2019) and close relationships with the commercial world, particularly with the 259 companies in the university’s three science parks.
 Meanwhile, UCLouvain’s research development efforts are currently responsible for 66 active spin-offs.

 Open to the world

 Since its creation, UCLouvain has not only been open to the world; it has reached out to the world and invited it in: 25% of its teaching staff, 47% of its research staff and 18% of its student body is international.
 This openness is also reflected in its many exchange partnerships with universities worldwide, active participation in international networks and long-held tradition of cooperation with developing countries.